Oil benchmark futures play back in vogue as U.S. debates import tax

 Commodity traders and investors are betting that WTI will strongly outperform Brent, at least initially, provided the U.S. corporate tax reform includes the border adjustment tax.

+The renewed interest in crude spread trading is visible in record open interest for both Brent and WTI, which describes the number of open positions for each derivative, with WTI challenging the dominance of Brent for the first time since 2015.

-Many Republicans in Congress want this to help revive domestic industry, but whether the import tax ever sees the light of day remains uncertain.
+Many Republicans in Congress want a border tax to help revive domestic industry, though whether it ever sees the light of day remains uncertain.

 House Speaker Paul Ryan backs the measure although some fellow Republicans have suggested it might struggle to get through the Senate.
 Trump has sent mixed signals but criticised the plan as too complicated, while opposition is growing among industries likely to be affected.